-In this step by step tutorial, we are going take a look at how to split first and last name in excel with detailed examples.
+In this step-by-step tutorial, we are going to take a look at how to split first and last name in excel with detailed examples.

 You need to have a better understanding of various excel text formulas and tools like the Text to Columns to deal with the situation.